bahrus/pdpu/README.md

 </style>
 ```

-There is likely less overhead from components with display:none, as they likely aren't added to the [rendering tree](https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/#Render_tree_construction).
+Another benefit of making this explicit:  There is likely less overhead from components with display:none, as they may not get added to the [rendering tree](https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/#Render_tree_construction).

 ## Compact notation